 The CalWORKs Program utilizes the Individualized Placement and Support (I.P.S.) evidence based practice to assist its CalWORKs participants with employment preparation and placement in competitive jobs within the community.

 The SCHARP – CalWORKs office is located in Los Angeles, just minutes away from many neighboring cities.
-Our site is on Stocker, near Crenshaw Blvd and adjacent to the (10) and (110) freeways, which provides easy access when using public transportation.
+Our site is on Crenshaw Blvd near Coliseum Street and adjacent to the (10) and (110) freeways, which provides easy access when using public transportation.

 Our hours of operation are from 8:00am – 5:00pm, Monday through Friday, except holidays.

 The Cal WORKs staff consists of licensed and licensed waivered Mental Health Clinicians, experienced Case Managers, a highly skilled Employment Specialist and Psychiatrist.
 Clerical duties are handled by the Administrative Assistant who is strongly skilled in office management.
 All CalWORKs staff are under the direct supervision of the CalWORKs Program Director and Jack Barbour, M.D. is the agency’s CEO.

 The staff are highly trained mental health professionals with expertise in providing comprehensive services to those transitioning from Welfare to Employment.